Published July 28, 2017

 Schlader and his team plan to continue pursuing funding for future studies, one of which would examine whether chemical ice packs have the same effect on blood pressure as the ice water slurry.

 “There’s a need to figure out how to prolong survival in instances of severe blood loss,” said Schlader.
 “What it comes down to is maintaining blood pressure.
 As you lose more blood, you compromise your ability to maintain blood pressure.”

 Dr. Schlader also notes that several interventions have been proposed previously, but these have proven to be less effective and not as practical for civilian and military applications as the face cooling method.

-University at Buffalo exercise science PhD candidate Mr. James Sackett and University at Buffalo master of public health graduate Mr. Suman Sarker are also co-authors on the paper.
+University at Buffalo exercise and nutrition sciences PhD candidate Mr. James Sackett and University at Buffalo master of public health graduate Mr. Suman Sarker are also co-authors on the paper.
 Seed funding for the study was provided by the University at Buffalo’s Innovative Micro-Programs Accelerating Collaboration in Themes (IMPACT) fund.